 Who teaches the classes?
 Classes are primarily taught by me, Laura Onizuka.
-Julie Pacheco-Toye and Erica McCurnin teach some beginning classes as well.
+Julie Pacheco-Toye and Lindsay Magnuson teach some beginning classes as well.
 We also offer special workshops with guest dancers including master artists from Spain.

 Do you teach anywhere else in town?
-Yes, I teach residencies and workshops at different schools and dance schools in the metro area such as Oregon Ballet Theatre.
+Yes, I teach residencies and workshops at elementary schools and dance schools in the metro area such as Oregon Ballet Theatre.

 But what if I want to take with a fantabulous dancer directly from España?
-Join our mailing list.
+You’re in the right place!
 We host regular workshops and master classes with professional dancers who are a part of the current flamenco scene in Spain and we organize Flamenco Tours to Spain to experience and learn about flamenco in its home.
 Join our mailing list to find out about the next opportunity.

 I've heard you hold flamenco retreats at the Oregon Coast, what are those about?
 Yes!
 These retreats happen twice a year, and you can find out more about them here.